-- Cash and cash equivalents and reclamation bonds are classified as loans and receivables.
-The fair value of cash approximates its carrying value due to its short-term nature. - Marketable securities are classified as FVTPL. - Bank indebtedness, accounts payable and accrued liabilities and loans payable are classified as other financial liabilities and are measured at fair value at inception.
-Their fair values approximate their carrying values due to their short-term nature.
+- Cash and cash equivalents and reclamation bonds are classified as subsequently measured at amortized cost. - Marketable securities are classified as FVTPL. - Accounts payable and accrued liabilities and loans payable are classified as subsequently measured at amortized cost.

 The Company's risk exposures and the impact on the Company's financial instruments are summarized below: